-Coastal Protection and Restoration Authority Board: Following Hurricanes Katrina and Rita in 2005, the Louisiana legislature created the CPRA and tasked it with coordinating the local, state, and Federal efforts to achieve comprehensive coastal protection and restoration.
-To accomplish these goals, CPRA was charged with developing a coastal master plan (http://coastal.la.gov/).
+Coastal Protection and Restoration Authority Board: Following Hurricanes Katrina and Rita in 2005, the Louisiana legislature created the CPRAB and tasked it with coordinating the local, state, and Federal efforts to achieve comprehensive coastal protection and restoration.
+To accomplish these goals, CPRAB was charged with developing a coastal master plan (http://coastal.la.gov/).
 The Louisiana's Comprehensive Master Plan for a Sustainable Coast, updated in 2023, sets forth a path to create a more sustainable coastal Louisiana landscape and identifies protection and restoration goals for reducing coastal flood risk, promoting sustainable ecosystems by harnessing natural processes, providing habitats to support a variety of commercial and recreational activities, sustain unique cultural heritage of coastal Louisiana, and support for regional and national business and industry.
 The 2023 Master Plan recommends a diversity of projects to build land and reduce flood risk to balance short-term needs with long-term goals.
-The PDT has been in contact with the CPRA Master Plan.
+The PDT has been in contact with the CPRAB Master Plan team to ensure coordination and consistency between this study and the 2023 Master Plan.